Deji01/Crypto-Insight/README.md

 ## Optimistic UI

 The application implements optimistic UI updates for improved user experience.
 This is particularly noticeable in the News and Trending pages, where new items are immediately displayed before the server confirms the update.

+## Accessibility

+The application follows WCAG guidelines to ensure it's accessible to all users.
+This includes proper use of ARIA labels, keyboard navigation support, and sufficient color contrast.

+## SEO

+The application uses Next.js's built-in features along with custom SEO components to ensure good search engine visibility.

 ## Contributing